 It was by no means obvious in 2010 that U.S. equities would so thoroughly dominate in the years after a crisis that originated in the U.S. housing market and financial system.
 Impermanence is a feature of capitalism.
 Old industries fade, and new ones emerge.
-Today's heroes become tomorrow's zeros.
 Some of the largest companies in the U.S. market were not even public 10 years ago.